sgoldenlab/simba/docs/FAQ.md

 >This error comes up when SimBA can't find the resolution and/or pixels per millimeter of your video.
 This data is stored in the `project_folder/logs/video_info.csv` file.
 If you open this CSV file, make sure that the left-most column named `Video` contains the names of your video files, do not contain any duplicate rows (where video names appear in more than one row), and that the resolution columns and pixels/mm column contains values.

-## When I click on a video to set its parameters (i.e., "pixel per millimeter"), or try to open a video to dray ROI regions I get an OpenCV, I get an error report with something like `cv2.Error.
+## When I click on a video to set its parameters (i.e., "pixel per millimeter"), or try to open a video to dray ROI regions I get an OpenCV, I get an error report with something like "cv2.Error.
 The function is not implemented.
-Rebuild the library with Windows...`
+Rebuild the library with Windows..."

 To fix this, make sure your python environment has the correct version of OpenCV installed.
 Within your environment, try to type: